 Finally, there are also national events, including lectures and summer schools, organised by the Third Age Trust, the national office for all U3As.
 Many of these events take place in London, which is quite convenient for us.
 More information is on the national U3A website at: https://www.u3a.org.uk/

 The above describes our U3A's events as they were operating before the current lockdown related to the spread of Covid-19.
-Unfortunately, in line with other U3As and similar organisations, we have had to curtail our activities for the time being but hope to be able to start up again later in the year.
-This means that the Monthly Meetings and the Educational Visits are suspended for the rest of 2019/20, as are the regional and national events described above, although some events are taking place online via Zoom.
+Unfortunately, in line with other U3As and similar organisations, we have had to curtail some activities for the time being but hope to be able to restart them later in the year or early in 2021.
+For September and October 2020 the Monthly Meetings will be held on Zoom rather than in a hired hall.
+Sadly the Educational Visits are suspended for the rest of 2020, as are the regional and national events described above, although again some events are taking place online via Zoom.
 Please check back here from time to time for the latest situation.

 |Dates for your Diary|

-This annual event normally provides an opportunity for members and visitors to come along and find out which interest groups we will be offering in the next U3A year.
+This annual event, normally held in a hired hall, usually aims to provide an opportunity for members and visitors to come along and find out which interest groups we will be offering in the next U3A year.
 The Group Coordinators are there to answer questions and our Membership Secretary is on hand to sign up new people if they decide to join.

 Click on a picture below to see it full-size with more details.